Chinmayswaroop/Bigdata-Team-StillProcessing/README.md

 # What it is ?
-Worked on high performance distributed computing for Big Data using Hadoop Framework A web application to analyze YouTube data which automates setting up Hadoop Clusters via Manual method ( by Setting up of Ip addresses by the users ) and on demand method ( Completely automated by Dockers-users has to just specify the ).
+Worked on high performance distributed computing for Big Data using Hadoop Framework A web application to analyze YouTube data which automates setting up Hadoop Clusters via Manual method (by setting up of Ip addresses by the users ) and on demand method ( Completely automated by Dockers-users has to just specify the ).

 Technologies:
 1)Built from scratch on RHEL 7.3